 The appliance specification page in the UI retains the classes for standalone deployments, but not in clusters.
-We are reviewing BMC Discovery performance as versions are deployed, and might extend our recommendations based on our customers' real experiences.
+We are reviewing BMC Discovery performance as version 10 is deployed, and might extend our recommendations based on our customers' real experiences.

 Dedicated VMware Resources